freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 Each prompt stores whether it should:

-- **Show in chat** — open a fresh visible AI chat for the prompt, or
+- **Show in a new chat** — open a fresh visible AI chat for the prompt, or
 - run hidden — execute without replacing the currently visible chat.

 Shown prompts open their own chat instead of appending to the previous